ccleberg/cmc.pub/content/blog/2023-01-05-mass-unlike-tumblr-posts.md

 ## Running a Script to Unlike All Likes

 To run this script, you will need to load the [Likes \|
 Tumblr](https://www.tumblr.com/likes) page while logged in to your account.

 Further, be sure to scroll down to the bottom and force Tumblr to load more posts so that this script unlikes more posts at a time.

-Once you are logged in and the page is loaded, open the Developer Tools and be sure you\'re on the \"Console\" tab.
+Once you are logged in and the page is loaded, open the Developer Tools and be sure you're on the "Console" tab.
 It should look something like this (this is in Firefox, Chromium should be similar):

 ![Firefox Dev
 !Tools](https:///img.cleberg.net/blog/20230105-mass-unlike-tumblr-posts/dev_console.png)

 All you need to do is paste the following snippet into the dev console.
 This code will collect all unlike buttons (`elements`) and then click each button to unlike it.

 Optionally, you can comment-out the line `elements[i].click();` and uncomment the `console.log()` lines to simply print out information without performing any actions.
-This can be useful to debug issues or confirm that the code below isn\'t doing anything you don\'t want it to.
+This can be useful to debug issues or confirm that the code below isn't doing anything you don't want it to.

 ``` javascript
 const elements = document.querySelectorAll('[aria-label="Unlike"]');